logo

 Koalas live in the eucalyptus forests of southeastern and eastern Australia.
 They rely on these eucalyptus trees for both food and shelter.

-Phantom has quite the concern for his Mom.
+Phantom has quite the concern for his mom.

-Turns out, the leaves of the eucalyptus tree have a high water content, so the koala does not need to drink often.
+It turns out that the leaves of the eucalyptus tree have a high water content, so the koala does not need to drink often.
 Aside from the high water content, eucalyptus is also toxic!

-Phantom has quite the concern for his Mom.
-Australia Zoo Wildlife Hospital
+Phantom has quite the concern for his mom.

 The actual sweetest sleepy face

 Because they get so little energy from their diet, koalas must limit their energy use.
-They have been known to sleep or rest up to 18 to 22 hours a day.
+They have been known to sleep or rest for up to 18 to 22 hours a day.

-The actual sweetest sleepy faceAustralia Zoo Wildlife Hospital
+Australia Zoo Wildlife Hospital

 Phantom being the very best emotional support joey.